Module digint.digint

 The digits of the intiger, ending at the units spot.

-def reversed_iter_symbols(self, at_least: int = 1) ‑> Iterator[str]
+def reversed_iter_symbols(self, at_least: int = 1) ‑> Iterator[str]-

-Iterate the digit symbols ending at the units spot.
+reversed_iter_symbolsIterate the digit symbols ending at the units spot.
 Intending to be used for notation purposes, as the ordering for string notation is correct.

 Keyword Arguments:

-– ensures that at least the given amount of symbols are returned.
+at_least– ensures that at least the given amount of symbols are returned.
 Defaults to 1.Returns

 An iterator of symbols.